Gary Cooper: Career assessment and legacy

 On May 6, 1961, Cooper was awarded the French Order of Arts and Letters in recognition of his significant contribution to the arts.
 On July 30, 1961, he was posthumously awarded the David di Donatello Special Award in Italy for his career achievements.

 In 1966, Cooper was inducted into the Hall of Great Western Performers at the National Cowboy & Western Heritage Museum in Oklahoma City.
 In 2015, he was inducted into the Utah Cowboy and Western Heritage Hall of Fame.
 The American Film Institute (AFI) ranked Cooper 11th on its list of the 25 male stars of classic Hollywood.
 Three of his characters – Will Kane, Lou Gehrig, and Sergeant York – made AFI's list of the 100 greatest heroes and villains, all of them as heroes.
 His Lou Gehrig line, "Today, I consider myself the luckiest man on the face of the earth.", is ranked by AFI as the 38th greatest movie quote of all time.

 More than half a century after his death, Cooper's enduring legacy, according to biographer Jeffrey Meyers, is his image of the ideal American hero preserved in his film performances.
 Charlton Heston once observed, "He projected the kind of man Americans would like to be, probably more than any actor that's ever lived."

-In the TV series Justified, based on works and characters created by Elmore Leonard, Gary Cooper is used throughout the six seasons as the man whom U.S. Marshal Raylan Givens, played by Timothy Olyphant, aspires to be.
-When his colleague asks Marshal Givens how he thinks his dangerous plan to bring down a villain can possibly work, he replies: "Why not?
-Worked for Gary Cooper."